Ryael/avarice/README.md

 Upon arriving at the designated location, you find a completely run-down facility.
 Despite looking run-down, it seems sealed off from the inside and abandoned.
 As such, you find an entrance in the unbarred window on top of the observatory tower, at which point the game begins in earnest.
 Information is presented organically to the Investigator as they navigate through the facility, interact with objects, hide from the monster, all while trying to locate the key items necessary to uncover the secrets of this place and escape.
 Upon re-entering any room, a shorter summary is shown to prevent overwhelming the user with information and text.

-The key items are accompanied by some of the larger blurbs as they contain the most relevant information to the Investigator and their task.
+The key items are what the broker desires as they contain the most relevant information with regard to what happened at the facility.
 Acquiring the keycard allows the Investigator to leave at any point, otherwise two additional endings are available if the player gets some of the key items alongside the key or all of the key items and the key itself.
 Further endings were planned but unfortunately fell out of the scope due to the deadline.

-The tutorials are diegetic and help to expand on the Investigator's personality, while also explaining how to interact with the game.
+The tutorial is diegetic and help to expand on the Investigator's personality, while also explaining how to interact with the game.
 The player is asked for a name but this name is mostly to form a connection with the protagonist at the beginning of the game and place the player in the Investigator's relative shoes.
 Aside from this, the protagonist is not referred to by their given name but just as Investigator.
 Their gender and pronouns are also intentionally left ambiguous in order to let the player make that decision for themselves.

 The player is able to piece the narrative together, piece by piece, as they progress through the facility.
 Each room comes with a brief albeit detailed description of the room, notable objects, and general directions.
 Examining the notable objects will provide an additional detailed description and sometimes even a key item.
 As such, players are encouraged to examine everything.
 This, in turn, provides another reason to learn as much as possible at the facility in a natural manner.
 It also explains which areas contain hiding spots, as not all hiding spots are made equal.

-Hiding spots of course, become relevant when the monster itself is encountered in the Common Room.
-At this point, the monster spots the Investigator and chases them.
+Hiding was a planned concept that unfortunately had to be scrapped in order for me to focus on establishing the core gameplay mechanic in the world exploration alongside interactable items and objects.
+Hiding spots were planned to become relevant when the monster itself was encountered in the Common Room.
+At that point, the monster spots the Investigator and chases them.
 The Investigator is given limited turns to find to hide within a hiding spot they should have found earlier.
 If a hiding spot is bad, then the monster will be able to find the Investigator, killing them and bringing the game to a pre-mature end.
 The hiding spots themselves are designed to be more than just the main method of avoiding the monster; they also function as environmental story-telling for the room they're within.

 After the monster makes its appearance, it's after this point that the Investigator can examine notable objects that will alert the monster to the location of the Investigator.
 Due to this, it's important to always move slowly and carefully, as well as remembering the nearest safe hiding spot which creates a sense of suspense.